 On 4 June 2019, without showing any warrants, the FSB raided nine homes in Sevastopol, including that of a 91-year-old woman.
 Officers threatened to plant drugs in the homes, Jehovah's Witnesses stated.

 After being held overnight in a detention centre, the investigator allowed Stashevsky to be freed under a pledge not to leave the city.

 On 11 July 2019, the investigator had Stashevsky added to the Russian Federal Financial Monitoring Service (Rosfinmonitoring) "List of Terrorists and Extremists", whose assets banks are obliged to freeze (although small transactions are permitted).

-FSB Investigator F. Rybalka completed the criminal case on 21 February 2020.
+FSB Investigator Filipp Rybalka completed the criminal case on 21 February 2020.
 He described Stashevsky as "the ideological inspirer of the extremist organisation, using his authority, well-developed strong-willed qualities and organisational abilities, as well as special knowledge and propaganda skills he had previously acquired".